WARNING! – FOXES and COYOTES ARE A RABIES VECTOR SPECIES. Do not touch a fox or coyote until you have spoken with a rehabilitator.

 Baby Coyotes have:

-Baby mammals often appear to be orphaned when in fact they are not.
+Baby mammals can appear to be orphaned when in fact they are not.
 Many species of mammals will leave their babies safely hidden while they are out searching for food.
 If you suspect a baby mammal is orphaned, patiently and unobtrusively observe for at least three hours in an effort to determine if it truly needs help.
 Remember, parents may not return to their babies if you remain too close.

 What to Do

-If you know the fox/coyote is orphaned or injured, call Greenwood Wildlife at (303) 823-8455.
+If you suspect the fox/coyote is orphaned or injured, call Greenwood Wildlife at (303) 823-8455.